 - There are approximately 171 million dogs and cats in the U.S.A.

 Choosing a pet insurance company or the amount of coverage needed can feel overwhelming and complicated for many pet owners.
-We hope that this guide was helpful in answering any questions you may have had regarding policies, types of coverage, and costs.
-There are many online tools to help pet owners determine if pet insurance is the right choice for you and your animal companion.
+We hope this guide helped answer any questions you may have had regarding policies, types of coverage, and costs.
+Many online tools help pet owners determine if pet insurance is the right choice for you and your animal companion.